BestTimesToVisit.com Logo

 Rental Car

-Renting a car is almost essential for exploring the Azores independently, especially on the larger islands like São Miguel and Terceira.
-It gives you the freedom to reach remote viewpoints, hiking trails, and charming villages at your own pace.
+Renting a car is by far the most flexible way to explore the Azores, especially on the larger islands like São Miguel and Terceira.
+It allows you to access remote viewpoints, hiking trailheads, and charming villages at your own pace.

 Cost:Approximately €30-€60 per day, depending on the car type and season.
 Factor in insurance and fuel costs.

-Taxis are available in larger towns and cities, and can be a convenient option for short trips or when public transport isn't feasible.
-They are particularly useful for airport transfers if you haven't rented a car immediately.
+Taxis are available in larger towns and cities, and can be a convenient option for shorter trips or when public transport isn't feasible.
+Ride-sharing services like Uber are present but limited, primarily on São Miguel.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.